Environmental Science

 It is highly illustrated by the graph that annual temperature variation in Gallinas watershed led to enhance the tree cover area.

-It was demonstrated that mean of yearly discharge and temperature variations in an irregular pattern.
+It was demonstrated that the mean of yearly discharge and temperature variations in an irregular pattern.
 However, both equally act to change the climate.

 Discussion

-This study revealed that total canopy cover was varied such that highest canopy cover percentage was observed to be of 61.22% for the canopy cover area of 76 mi2.
-It was also recommended that canopy cover area was seemed to be decreased onwards 2005 and almost declined till 2014.While in another study, half city core (HCC) research area had total canopy area of 4.09 acre, total canopy cover was only 13.09% in 2007 when it was estimated during the era of 1994 to 2007 (Kevin J. Stark).
+This study revealed that total canopy cover was varied such that the highest canopy cover percentage was observed to be 61.22% for the canopy cover area of 76 mi2.
+It was also recommended that the canopy cover area was deemed to decrease from 2005 onwards and almost decline till 2014.
+In another study, half city core (HCC) research area had a total canopy area of 4.09 acres, and total canopy cover was only 13.09% in 2007 when it was estimated during the era of 1994 to 2007 (Kevin J. Stark).
 This difference may be interpreted such that the area of study and canopy cover area was higher.

 Discharge of water from the river to an area can affect the health of the environment in various aspects.
-Weather conditions determine discharge rate of the stream, so a release is mostly related to precipitation and temperature variation in an area.
-Such circumstances may lead to climate change such as rainfall, snowfall, heavy or low flood, moist or humid environment, etc. Owing to the high discharge of water, the weather on the river may be due to storm or rainfall.
-Similarly, if the release is least it may have less rain, and the temperature would be higher, and precipitation is lower (Retrieved on 24 February 25, 2018, from https://water.usgs.gov/edu/streamflow2.html).
+Weather conditions determine the discharge rate of the stream, so a release is mostly related to precipitation and temperature variation in an area.
+Such circumstances may lead to climate change such as rainfall, snowfall, heavy or low flood, moist or humid environment, etc. Owing to the high discharge of water, the weather on the river may be due to storms or rainfall.
+Similarly, if the release is least, it may have less rain, the temperature would be higher, and precipitation is lower (Retrieved on 24 February 25, 2018, from https://water.usgs.gov/edu/streamflow2.html).

 References